justeattakeaway/pie/apps/pie-microsite/src/content/pages/support/faq.md

 **PIE** (Principles for Interfaces and Experiences) is a design system made up of components, patterns, documentation and code.
 It allows us to build consistent products and high quality design solutions across the organisation.

 Using these pre-built, reusable assets we can enhance the speed at which our teams work while maintaining the alignment between their products.

 ---

-## Who works on PIE?

-PIE has a core team of designers and developers inside Just Eat Takeaway who are dedicated to building and supporting the system.

----